data-describe/data-describe/docs/designs/compatibility.md

 Compatibility
 =============

-This document describes the code patterns for managing optional dependencies used in Data Describe.
+This document describes the code patterns for managing optional dependencies used in data-describe.

 # setup.py
 Any optional dependencies should be specified in the `EXTRAS` dictionary section of `setup.py`